 From Baroque to Modern the Fairfax Saxophone Quartet is “Classi‑Jazz.”
 The FSQ demonstrates the amazing versatility of the saxophone by performing a wide variety of musical styles, including traditional French saxophone music, timeless arrangements of classical favorites, Broadway hits, Ragtime, contemporary arrangements of popular music, Latin and Jazz.
 The FSQ plays year‑round as “Ambassadors of Good Will” for the highly acclaimed City of Fairfax Band.

-The FSQ members include: James Francis, Soprano Saxophone – founder and leader of the FSQ; Joy Quinn-Whalen, Alto Saxophone; Brian Cole, Tenor Saxophone; Dan Hurlow, Baritone Saxophone.
+The FSQ members include: James Francis, Soprano Saxophone – founder and leader of the FSQ; Marshall Wise, Alto Saxophone; Brian Cole, Tenor Saxophone; Dan Hurlow, Baritone Saxophone.

-leader James Francis, Soprano Saxophone; Joy Quinn-Whalen, Alto Saxophone; Brian Cole, Tenor Saxophone; and Dan Hurlow, Baritone Saxophone
+Leader James Francis, Soprano Saxophone; Marshall Wise, Alto Saxophone; Brian Cole, Tenor Saxophone; and Dan Hurlow, Baritone Saxophone